mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-purchase/how-to-procure-a-vendor-contract.md

 1. Create a PDF of the fully approved contract.
 2. Director or above will initial in DocuSign.
-3. Contract sent to VP Finance or CEO for final signature in DocuSign.
+3. Contract sent to VP Finance & Operations or CEO for final signature in DocuSign.

 Please note that contracts that don’t go through our internal signing process will take much longer to procure and sign.